Hank Williams: 1940s

 On June 11, 1949, Williams made his debut at the Grand Ole Opry, where he received six encores.
 He brought together Bob McNett (guitar), Hillous Butrum (bass), Jerry Rivers (fiddle) and Don Helms (steel guitar) to form the most famous version of the Drifting Cowboys.
 That year Audrey Williams gave birth to Randall Hank Williams (Hank Williams Jr.).
 During 1949, he joined the Grand Ole Opry's first European tour, performing in military bases in Germany and Austria.
-Williams had five songs that ranked in the top five Billboard Hot Country Singles that year including: "Wedding Bells", "Mind Your Own Business", "You're Gonna Change (Or I'm Gonna Leave)", "My Bucket's Got a Hole in It", and "Lovesick Blues", which reached No. 1.
+Williams had five songs that ranked in the top five Billboard Hot Country Singles that year: "Wedding Bells", "Mind Your Own Business", "You're Gonna Change (Or I'm Gonna Leave)", "My Bucket's Got a Hole in It", and "Lovesick Blues", which reached No. 1.

 1950s

 By 1950, Williams earned an estimated $1,000 per show.
 That year, he began recording as "Luke the Drifter" for his moral-themed songs, many of which are recitations rather than singing.
 Fred Rose had been concerned how it would affect the jukebox operators who serviced the machines at the honky-tonks where William's songs were most commonly played if a customer punched a "Hank Williams" selection on a jukebox and heard a sermon rather than the music expected.
 It was he who requested that Hank use a pseudonym for these recitations to avoid leading people astray.
 Although the real identity of Luke the Drifter was supposed to be unknown, Williams often performed part of the recorded material on stage.
 Most of the material was written by Williams himself, although Fred Rose wrote at least one piece, and others, according to his son Wesley, were collaborations between Williams, Rose, and himself.
 The songs depicted Luke the Drifter traveling around from place to place, narrating stories of different characters and philosophizing about relationships gone awry, injustice in society, and death.
-Performances of the compositions included only Williams's voice, an organ, a bass fiddle, and Helms' steel guitar.
+Performances of the compositions included only Williams's voice, an organ, a bass fiddle, and Helms's steel guitar.

 Around this time Williams released more hit songs, such as "My Son Calls Another Man Daddy", "Why Should We Try Anymore", "Long Gone Lonesome Blues", "Why Don't You Love Me", and "I Just Don't Like This Kind of Livin'".
 In 1951, "Dear John" became a hit, but it was the B-side, "Cold, Cold Heart", that became one of his most recognized songs.
 A pop cover version by Tony Bennett released the same year stayed on the charts for 27 weeks, peaking at number one.